haberdashPI/vscode-master-key/notes.md

 - add symmetric insert setup and continue dogfooding with the new repeat actions

 wishlist:

+- ideally we presever the order of bindings, and place prefixes right before the first binding that uses them

+- validate the arguments to master-key commands so that these come up during import of a preset rather than when you run a command

 - relax keybinding formatting: right now we require `kind` and `path` and in simple uses these shouldn't be necessary; it is also a bit weird